Fayemi To Lead Delegates At 2019 WIMBIZ Conference | Leadership Newspaper

 Fayemi To Lead Delegates At 2019 WIMBIZ Conference

-The wife of Ekiti state governor, Erelu Bisi Fayemi will lead delegates to the forthcoming 2019 Women in Management, Business and Public Service (WIMBIZ) conference, scheduled to hold in Lagos.
+The wife of Ekiti State Governor, Erelu Bisi Fayemi, will lead delegates to the forthcoming 2019 Women in Management, Business and Public Service (WIMBIZ) Conference, scheduled for 7th and 8th November at Eko Hotel & Suites, Victoria Island, Lagos.

-Mrs. Fayemi will give a keynote address at the networking breakfast opening day of the two-day WIMBIZ 18th annual conference themed, “Shaping the Future: Strategizing to Win.”
+Mrs. Fayemi will give a keynote address at the networking breakfast opening day of the two-day WIMBIZ 18th annual conference, themed, “Shaping the Future: Strategising to Win.”

 Swaniker would give unique insight into ways Africa can solve its future unemployment problems by raising youths and empowering them, who will themselves employ mass youths that Africa is going to have come 2050.